jackmoore/jackmoore.github.io/_posts/2012-01-20-jquery-modal-tutorial.md

 });
 ````

-This generates the same HTML structure used earlier in the guide, now created and added to the document by our script.
+This generates the same HTML structure we drafted previously, and adds it to the document.

 ### Center Method